PARASHAH: “B’ha’alocha” (in your setting up)

 NUMBERS: 8:1-12:16……ZECH 2:10-4:7…… LUKE 15:1-16:31

 The menorah had seven branches, “7” is the perfect number of YHVH.
 Gold symbolizes purity.
 So, we serve a pure and holy God who sent YESHUA who is the LIGHT of the world.
-The seven-branch menorah had seven lamps which were filled with pure olive oil.
-The priests would light the lamps in the evening until the morning light.
+The seven-branch menorah had seven lamps that were filled with pure olive oil.
+The priests would light the lamps in the evening until morning light.
 The light of the menorah was the only source of light in the Mishkan.
 Outside was darkness, yet YHVH was outside in the form of a column of fire, inside, the menorah burned so that light was always there.

 Yeshua is our light, He is with us and gives us his light both day and night.
 We are like the branches of the menorah; we need to stay connected to the oil to have light.
 Yeshua said: “Ye are the light of the world”, just like the moon has no light of its own but reflects the light of the sun.
 The moon up close is full of meteor craters, it is a pock-marked satellite in space, not very attractive up close, but when we look at it from earth, we do not see the pock-marked surface, only the light that is reflected from the sun.